Did you know that constipation and magnesium levels can be related?

 Magnesium citrate may not be recommended if you have specific medical conditions or if you take medication.
 So do ask your doctor and/or Chemist for advice.

-What a relaxing way to deal with constipation and magnesium.
+4) A relaxing way to deal with constipation and magnesium

 The advantage of Epsom Salt is that you don’t have to digest the magnesium.
 It is made up of magnesium sulfate.
 So you can sprinkle some into a bath and absorb the magnesium through your skin (topically).